When it comes to reporting your searches in Cochrane systematic reviews, the following resources are useful.

 Resources for peer review of search strategies

-These resources were made available by Robin Featherstone, Information Specialist at Cochrane Child Health.
+These resources were made available by Robin Featherstone, Information Specialist, Editorial & Methods Department.
 They were developed from the following article:

 MacGowan J, Sampson M., Salzwedel DM, Cogo E, Foerster V, Lefebvre C. PRESS Peer Review of Electronic Search Strategies: 2015 Guideline Statement, J Clin Epidemiol., 2016 Mar 18. pii: S0895-4356(16)00058-5.